kritzikratzi/edsdk4j/README.md

 In the ```edsdk.utils``` package you find a small layer built on top of the EDSDK that gives you more Java-like examples.

-Most notably, all calls are asynchroneous.
-Every command gives you a CanonTask and you can choose if you want to wait for the result or be notified when it's done.
+Most notably, all calls have synchroneous and async calls.
+The async variants give you a CanonTask and you can choose if you want to wait for the result or be notified when it's done.

 	CanonCamera slr = new CanonCamera();
 	slr.openSession();

-	// Use .get() to block and wait for the result
+	// Use the blocking variant to get a result immediately.
-	File file = slr.shoot().get();
+	File file = slr.shoot()[0];
 	System.out.println( "File: " + file.getAbsolutePath() );

 	// Use async handlers to continue your code immediately slr.shoot().whenDone( f -> System.out.println( f ) );

-	// close session!
+	// close session is always blocking.
 	// because commands are queued this won't be executed
 	// until the above slr.shoot() finished it's work. slr.closeSession();